 It is a pleasure to see you in the Chair, Mr Hollobone.
 I begin by thanking the hon.
 Member for Mid Derbyshire (Mrs Latham) for securing this crucial debate.
 It was a real pleasure to serve with her on the Select Committee on International Development, and I commend that Committee and its excellent Chair, my hon.
 Friend the Member for Rotherham (Sarah Champion), as well as her predecessor, Stephen Twigg, for their consistent and relentless attention—particularly that of the hon.
 Member for Mid Derbyshire—to these crucial issues over many years.
 We have heard some excellent contributions today, from the hon.
 Member for Totnes (Anthony Mangnall)—I know he said he was not distinguished, but I thought it was an excellent and absolutely sincerely meant contribution—as well as the hon.
 Member for Congleton (Fiona Bruce), the right hon.
 Member for Basingstoke (Mrs Miller), and of course the hon.
 Member for Strangford (Jim Shannon), as well as the spokesperson for the SNP, the hon.
 Member for Gordon (Richard Thomson).

 Consistent attention to this issue is absolutely crucial, because as we have heard today, simply investigating and responding in a reactive way to each incident in an isolated fashion is not, and will never be, good enough.
 I regret to say that these issues have been and are systemic, and not just in the aid sector, among international aid agencies, or among private sector contractors working in international development or peacekeeping.
-They are systemic in all contexts where vulnerable people exist and, crucially, where there are power imbalances, not least gender-based power imbalances, imbalances that exist between donors and recipients, or those that exist between so-called protectors and the people they are supposed to be protecting.
+They are systemic in all contexts where vulnerable people exist and, crucially, where there are power imbalances, not least gender-based power imbalances, imbalances that exist between donors and recipients, and those that exist between so-called protectors and the people they are supposed to be protecting.

 This is a crucial point because, as many of the Members who have spoken today have said, we have to recognise that predators and abusers actively seek out the vulnerable, and usually manipulate and take advantage of such systemic, specific power imbalances.
 We know this from decades of our own experiences, domestically as well as internationally.
 Whether in parts of the Church, among celebrities, in sport, in the media or with looked-after children, we have seen those tactics used to find and exploit victims.
 It is absolutely right, as has been done, to highlight environments of conflict, extreme poverty and distress as particularly vulnerable environments with vulnerable individuals, and I have seen those myself around the world.

 I think of one of the first visits I paid to Malawi when working in the NGO sector, when I went to a World Food Programme feeding station that was responding to food shortages in southern Malawi.
 I was 25 years old.
 I was taken to a village where hundreds of people were queuing up to receive their assistance from the WFP, yet they had to wait for their food while I was sat on a chair, in front of everybody else sitting in the dust, for me to give a speech.
 I was taken aback by that, but unfortunately it is the culture that exists: me as a 25-year-old white man, sitting there on a chair while other people sat in the dust, waiting for their food.
-In those first experiences, it was clear to me how such a situation can turn into one where there is abuse, imbalance and misuse of power.
+In those first experiences, it was clear to me how such a situation can early turn into one where there is abuse an an, imbalance and misuse of power.